That doesn't mean the Neo will be released anytime soon, though, with rumours suggesting its release has been put back to 2022.

 Yes.
 Unlike Windows 10 S - and also the newer Surface Pro X, which uses an ARM-based processor - devices that run Windows 10X will have an Intel processor and use a ‘container’ to run legacy Windows programs.

-In the case of Win32 apps, which is any app that isn’t from the Microsoft Store or an app that runs entirely in a web browser (web apps such as Gmail, for example), they are run in a "guest" operating system, and are given access to the screens, keyboard and mouse via a high-performance remote-desktop protocol.
+Win32 apps - basically any apps that aren't from the Microsoft Store or an app that runs entirely in a web browser (like Gmail) - are run in a "guest" operating system, with access to the screens, keyboard and mouse via a high-performance remote-desktop protocol.

-In simpler terms, it means that older apps aren't supported natively and have to be run in a virtual 'Old Windows' operating system.
+Until then, many apps will have to be run in a virtual 'Old Windows' operating system.
 And if you've ever used the built-in Windows remote desktop tool to control one computer from another, that's basically how you'll access Win32 apps on a device running Windows 10X.
+Hopefully, this workaround won't mean they run too slowly.

 There are a couple of reasons why Win32 apps can't run natively.
 First, because Windows Core OS doesn't support them, and second because they’re not necessarily written to be efficient with battery power.
 Mobile, dual-screen devices such as the Neo are very thin, which doesn’t leave much room for a huge battery.